ccoverstreet/Jarmuz-RGB-Light/README.md

 ## Status

 This mod is the first test for using the upcoming Jablko 0.3.0 framework.
-The actual ESP8266 based UDP clients haven't been designed yet and Jablko still needs some polishing and API documentation before this is ready for any form of release.
+Design is underway!